pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ### DDL procedures

 Defining placement rules is a type of DDL, so it's natural to implement it in a typical DDL procedure.
-But it differs from other DDL in that it writes to PD instead of TiKV.
+But it differs from other DDL in that it writes to PD in addition to TiKV.

 The fact that the DDL procedure in TiDB is mature helps to achieve some features of defining placement rules: